-Math 287 is a successor to Math 187/189 and we will build on what you have learned there.
-The course is intended to support you in your transition to upper division, proof-based mathematics courses.
-I hope to help you hone your investigative powers, refine your ability to prove statements, and improve your mathematical writing style.
+Math 287 ‘Mathematical proofs and methods’ builds on what you learned in Math 189 (and its equivalents).
+The course is intended to support you in your transition to upper division courses by strengthening your investigative powers, refining your ability to prove statements, and improving your mathematical writing style.

 Anticipated learning outcomes